DavidAce/DMRG/README.md

  - CMake version >= 3.7

 ### Optional Requirements
+ You can chose to **either**
+  - let the build script compile the libraries below from source into `libs/`.
+This will happen automatically if the library is not found on your system.
+Note that this does *NOT* make a system-wide install, so you can safely delete the `libs/` folder.
- You can chose to **either**  let `cmake` install the following software automatically, or install it yourself with your favorite package manager (e.g. `apt` in ubuntu or `brew` in OSX).
+  - (*recommended*) install the libraries yourself with your favorite package manager (e.g. `apt` in ubuntu or `brew` in OSX).
+The build script will always attempt to find the libraries in your system.

- The latter is recommended to reduce configure and compile-time.
+ The latter is recommended to avoid a lengthy compilation of these rather large libraries.

+ #### Libraries

  - [Eigen](http://eigen.tuxfamily.org) for tensor support and SVD decomposition (tested with version >= 3.3).
  - [Arpack](https://github.com/opencollab/arpack-ng) Eigenvalue solver based on fortran.
 Note that this in turn requires Lapack and blas API.
  - [Arpackpp](https://github.com/m-reuter/arpackpp) C++ frontend for arpack.